thegetty/quire/packages/11ty/README.md

 }
 ```

-The downside of this are:
+The downsides of this are:
 - non-standard `#` prefix
 - module filenames have to be included explicitly